FarrellDay/miceRanger/README.md

 ### Running in Parallel

 By default, `ranger` will use all available cores.
-However, we can still save a lot of time by sending each dataset imputation to a different R back end.
+However, we can still save some time by sending each dataset imputation to a different R back end.
 To do this, we need to set up some parallel back ends and use `parallel = TRUE`.
 Fair warning: This causes the dataset to be copied for each back end, which may eat up your RAM.